 Cloud-based IoT applications receive, analyze, and manage data in real-time to help municipalities, enterprises, and citizens make better decisions that improve quality of life.

-Citizens engage with smart city ecosystems in various ways using smartphones and mobile devices, as well as connected cars and homes.
+Citizens engage with smart city ecosystems in various ways using smartphones and mobile devices and connected cars and homes.
 Pairing devices and data with a city’s physical infrastructure and services can cut costs and improve sustainability.